 - Basically every costume in the series is comically wrong.
 Eagle-eyed viewers may notice that some of the officers' helmets have been purchased from cheap £1 party stores.

-- The Romans have Czech hedgehog style traps surrounding their camp, 1895 whole years before they were invented.
-Amusingly enough, those traps were designed to stopping tanks and vehicles, not infantry, so ancient Romans would have probably not found any real usage for them.
+- The Romans have Czech hedgehog style traps surrounding their camp, 1895 years before they were invented.
+Amusingly enough, those traps were designed to stop tanks and vehicles, not infantry, so ancient Romans would have probably not found any real use for them.

 - It can be inferred that the Roman officer Vespasian is meant to be the historical would-be emperor Vespasian, who actually served in Britannia as an officer under Aulus Plautius.
 However, his Britannia version dies there and never becomes anything.

 - The "arrangement" between Lindon and Amena is said to be the druids' idea in order to strengthen the bonds between the Cantii and the "Bretons" in Gaul.
-There are two problems with this: at that point in time the peninsula of Armorica had been part of the Roman province of Gallia Lugdunensis for decades, and it wouldn't be called Brittany for another four centuries, when Britons from the island of Great Britain began to emigrate there.
+There are two problems with this: at that point in time the peninsula of Armorica had been part of the Roman province of Gallia Lugdunensis for decades, and it wouldn't be called Brittany for another four centuries, when Britons from the island of Britain began migrated there and became the Bretons.

 - Plautius reminds Lucius of an incident in which they were both involved while serving in Egypt, and mentions Cairo of all things.
 While the area was already home to various cities and settlements, Cairo wouldnd get that name until the 10th century AD.